Trump gets an important backer in his bid to live at Mar-a-Lago

 Both Trump’s attorney and the town’s attorney are taking the position that Palm Beach’s zoning codes allow for employees to live at private clubs.
 Trump is the president of a corporation, Mar-a-Lago LLC, that owns the club, which makes him a “bona fide employee,” according to the letter from Marion that has not yet been made public.
 Trump’s attorney also asserts that the former president uses an “Owner’s suite,” rather than a “guest suite.”

-Randolphstates in his memo to the council that “absent a specific restriction prohibiting former president Trump from residing at the Club, it appears the Zoning Code permits him to reside that the Club.”
+Randolph states in his memo to the council that “absent a specific restriction prohibiting former president Trump from residing at the Club, it appears the Zoning Code permits him to reside at the Club.”

 Town Manager Kirk Blouin did not respond to an interview request.